Rudolf, Count of Avernas

-Count Rudolf (living 944), was a count in Lower Lotharingia, who apparently held possessions in the Hesbaye region and in the area of Meuse river north of Maastricht.
-It has been proposed that he was a son of Reginar II, Count of Hainaut, and thus a member of the so-called Regnarid dynasty.
+Count Rudolf (living 944), was a count in Lower Lotharingia, who held at least one comital office the region of present-day Belgian and Dutch Limburg.
+Counties called Avernas and Huste belonged to a count or counts named Rudolf in this period.

-Although there are no records which associate the brother of Reginar III clearly with any specific geographical area, counties called Avernas and Huste were counties belonging to a count or counts named Rudolf in this period, and it has been proposed that this may have been Rudolf the brother of Reginar.
+It has also traditionally been proposed that he was one person and that the same as Rudolf the brother of Reginar III and son of Reginar II, Count of Hainaut, and thus a member of the so-called Regnarid dynasty.